AI Workshop: learn to build apps with AI →

 The DOM: Create a DOM attribute

-Say you have an element, which you selected using querySelector():
+Say you have an element that you selected using querySelector():

 const button = document.querySelector('#mybutton')